-- Both codes cover the same areas and require College leadership to implement similar assurance and compliance measures - Both have been designed to provide transparency and protect institutional and sector reputation by demonstrating stewardship and leadership in relation to remuneration within their institutions - AoC's Code has been designed to be more directly relevant to the circumstances of the colleges - AoC's Code is also identified in ESFA's 2021-22 accounts direction as suitable for adoption.
+- Both have been designed to provide transparency and protect institutional and sector reputation by demonstrating stewardship and leadership in relation to remuneration within their institutions - AoC's Code has been designed to be more directly relevant to the circumstances of the colleges - AoC's Code is also identified in ESFA's 2022-23 accounts direction as suitable for adoption.

-Details of remuneration for the year ended 31 July 2022 are set out in note 6 to the financial statements.
+Details of remuneration for the year ended 31 July 2023 are set out in note 6 to the financial statements.